Queen's Law Journal

-The Journal was established in 1968 as the Queen's Intramural Law Journal.
-The purpose of this periodical was to publish a selection of the best work written by law students at Queen's.
-In 1971, the title was changed to the Queen's Law Journal, reflecting a change in editorial policy.
-While it continued to publish student work, the Journal began seeking contributions from academics and other members of the legal profession.

-By the mid-1970s, the Journal had evolved into its present form—a vehicle for scholarship by legal academics, practitioners, and law students.
-In time, the Journal became a fully refereed publication.
+The journal was established in 1968 as the Queen's Intramural Law Journal, obtaining its current title in 1971, reflecting a change in editorial policy.
+While it continued to publish student work, the journal began seeking contributions from academics and other members of the legal profession.
+By the mid-1970s, it had evolved into its present form—a vehicle for scholarship by legal academics, practitioners, and law students.
+In time, the journal became a fully refereed publication.
 All submissions that pass the internal review process are subject to a double-blind external assessment by at least two experts in the relevant subject area.